-I grew up on a small farm in Western Victoria and I have vivid summer memories of walking through crisp paddocks as gigantic black crickets scurried into networks of drought cracks, on my way to collect hay from a precariously shrinking stack.
+I grew up on a small farm in Western Victoria.
+I have vivid summer memories of walking through crisp paddocks as gigantic crickets scurried into networks of drought cracks – on my way to collect hay from a precariously shrinking stack.

 I don’t feel like it’s enough to just say, ‘I care’, without changing my own behaviour.
 So in 2018, I want to be sure that I always go the extra mile to reduce my impact.
-This will involve things like recycling carefully (find a handy guide for Melbourne here); reducing my use of plastics with fabric bags, reusable cups (sans straws!), and wax wraps; riding my bike, taking public transport or carpooling; opting for sustainable vegetarian options over meat (you’ll understand eventually Dad!); cooking less often, and always multi-serving; using lights/appliances/devices economically; buying secondhand; investigating my superannuation; and limiting air travel (as well as carbon offsetting).
+This will involve things like recycling carefully (find a handy guide for Melbourne here); reducing my use of plastics (with fabric bags, reusable cups (sans straws!), and wax wraps); riding my bike, taking public transport or carpooling; opting for sustainable veg options over meat (you’ll understand eventually Dad!); shopping and cooking food in bulk; using electricity economically; buying secondhand; investigating my superannuation; and limiting air travel (or when necessary carbon offsetting).

-It might sound cliché (hmmm divisive social construct alert!), but at this point, I feel like there’s something empowering about acting on your beliefs, and inching towards something colossal.
+It might sound cliché (divisive social construct alert?!), but at this point, I feel like there’s something empowering about acting on your beliefs, and inching towards something colossal.

 Save for a House

-In 2017 I was exposed to so many incredible, comfortable and sustainable homes through work, and for the first time, it occurred to me that maybe I’d like to start working towards getting a little apartment (or floating home) too.
+In 2017 I was exposed to so many incredible, comfortable and sustainable homes through work.
+For the first time, it occurred to me that maybe I’d like to start working towards getting a little apartment (or floating home) too.